|Change in Velocity divided by Duration (Change in Time)|

 3 the rate at which the of an object changes

 I am certainly not alone in noticing that this year has been mind-blowing.
-If you, reading this, have not experienced this frenetic sense of change coupled with a consistent, unrelenting pressure from both inner and external alchemical processes... that has driven a good number of people to the brink of losing their minds, and resulted in a reality that seems absurd to the point of ridiculousness most of the time (when you're not too overwhelmed with the process to pay attention), I don't know if we live on the same planet. :-)
+If you, reading this, have not experienced this frenetic sense of change coupled with a consistent, unrelenting pressure from both inner and external alchemical processes... pressure which has driven a good number of people to the brink of losing their minds, and resulted in a reality that seems absurd to the point of ridiculousness most of the time (when you're not too overwhelmed with the process to pay attention), I don't know if we live on the same planet. :-)

 It is not just that things are moving quickly.
 Things have been moving quickly.
 Things are accelerating.